 Cavitation theory: Cavitation ratio

-Cavitation process is the same for a flow moving around static body and the environment of the body motion.
+Cavitation process is the identical for a flow moving around static body and the environment of the body motion.
 In both cases the key parameters are relative speed and absolute pressure value.
 The relation between speed and pressure values causing cavitation is represented by dimensionless criteria σ, also called cavitation factor, and further specified by the equation:

 where ρυ — is the liquid saturated vapour pressure under given temperature value.